Ohio Wesleyan University: Activism

 Activism as represented in OWU's founding vision has had a significant role in Ohio Wesleyan's history.

 The first president, Edward Thomson, staunchly supported the abolition of slavery and liberalism.
 Other individuals associated with the university have fought racism.
 Branch Rickey, an alumnus, broke the racial barrier in baseball.
-Mary King, a civil rights activist, worked alongside Rev. Dr. Martin Luther King Jr. in the U.S. civil rights movement while she was a staff member of OWU's Student Nonviolent Coordinating Committee (SNCC).
-In the 1980s, Ohio Wesleyan's administration, moved by student activism, pledged and eventually fully divested holdings connected to South Africa.
-As of September 2007, Ohio Wesleyan joined a small group of liberal colleges that actively opposed the methodology and usefulness of U.S. News & World Report college rankings, despite the fact that the magazine ranked Ohio Wesleyan among the top national liberal arts colleges.
-Ohio Wesleyan's concern intensified with disclosures about institutions flagrantly manipulating data in order to move up in the rankings in U.S. News and other popular college guides.
+Mary King, a civil rights activist, worked alongside Martin Luther King Jr. in the U.S. civil rights movement while she was a staff member of OWU's Student Nonviolent Coordinating Committee (SNCC).
+In the 1980s, Ohio Wesleyan's administration fully divested holdings connected to South Africa.
+As of September 2007, Ohio Wesleyan joined a small group of liberal colleges that opposed the methodology and questioned the usefulness of U.S. News & World Report college rankings, despite the fact that the magazine ranked Ohio Wesleyan highly.

-OWU has partisan political groups ranging from liberal to conservative, such the College Republicans and the College Democrats, and several activism awareness groups such as Black Men of the Future, Black Student Union (formerly Student Union on Black Awareness), PRIDE, Viva Latinx, and Rafiki Wa Afrika.
-Due to the school's proximity to Columbus, the Ohio state capital, many politically inclined students serve internships for state representatives.
-In the 2000s, students have been active on the Iraq War, race, globalization, and women's reproductive rights.
+OWU has partisan political groups ranging from liberal to socialist, such the College Democrats and Young Democratic Socialists of America, and several activism awareness groups such as Black Men of the Future, Black Student Union (formerly Student Union on Black Awareness), PRIDE, Viva Latinx, and Rafiki Wa Afrika.
+Many students complete internships for state representatives in the nearby state capitol, Columbus.